algoetech/sample_bookstore/README.md

-# Book Store Inventory System Setup Script
+# Book Store Inventory System

 ## Description:
  Book Store is a simple, yet effective, book inventory management system designed to help manage books in a bookstore.